 This morning your group shall be visiting West London Synagogue which is the UK’s flagship reform synagogue.
 Students will be able to contrast this synagogue in comparison to Bevis Marks Synagogue which will allow a greater understanding of the Jewish faith.
 Next, you shall visit the Jewish Museum which is a thought-provoking insight into Judaism in the UK; workshops are available in a variety of categories.
 This evening, your group will attend a delightful West End Theatre Show.

 Today your group have the opportunity to explore a place of worship of a different religion, at St Paul's Cathedral which dominates the city’s skyline with an 111m high dome.
 The cathedral offers guided tours, workshops and special events based on the national religious studies curriculum.
 Depending on your departure time, your group may have enough time to visit another place of worship, such as London Central Mosque, a museum or another popular London attraction.

-Adaptable Travel are leaders in offering overnight London school ...
+Adaptable Travel is the leader in offering overnight London schoo...